SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Abstract

 \section{Abstract}

-The goal of entity resolution is to identify records in multiple datasets that represent the same real-world entity.
-However, comparing all records across datasets can be computationally intensive, leading to long runtimes.
-To reduce these runtimes, entity resolution pipelines are constructed of two parts: a blocker that applies a computationally cheap method to select candidate record pairs, and a matcher that afterwards identifies matching pairs from this set using more expensive methods.
-This paper presents SC-Block, a blocking method that utilizes supervised contrastive learning for positioning records in the embedding space, and nearest neighbour search for candidate set building.
+The goal of entity resolution is to identify records in different data sources that describe the same real-world entity.
+However, comparing all records across data sources can be computationally infeasible due to the quadratic runtime complexity of the matching process.
+Thus, entity resolution pipelines consist of two parts: a blocker that applies a computationally cheap method to select candidate record pairs and a matcher that afterwards identifies matching pairs from this set using a more expensive method.
+This paper presents SC-Block, a blocking method that combines supervised contrastive learning for positioning records in an embedding space with nearest neighbour search for candidate set generation.
 We benchmark SC-Block against eight state-of-the-art blocking methods.
 In order to relate the training time of SC-Block to the reduction of the overall runtime of the entity resolution pipeline, we combine SC-Block with four state-of-the-art matching methods into complete pipelines.
-For measuring the overall runtime, we determine the candidate sets that need to be passed to the matcher for maintaining 98\% pair completeness.
-The results show that SC-Block is able to create smaller candidate sets and pipelines with SC-Block execute 1.5 to 2 times faster compared to pipelines with other blockers, without sacrificing F1 score.
-Blockers are often evaluated using relatively small datasets which might lead to runtime effects resulting from a large vocabulary size being overlooked.
-In order to measure runtimes in a more challenging setting, we introduce a new benchmark dataset that requires large numbers of product offers to be blocked.
-On this large-scale benchmark dataset, pipelines utilizing SC-Block and the best-performing matcher execute 8 times faster than pipelines utilizing another blocker with the same matcher reducing the runtime from 2.5 hours to 18 minutes, clearly compensating for the 5 minutes that are required for training SC-Block.
+For measuring the overall runtime, we determine the candidate sets that need to be passed to the matcher for maintaining 99.5\% recall.
+Our experiments show that SC-Block generates candidate sets that are on average half the size of the candidate sets generated by other blockers.
+Pipelines using SC-Block execute 1.5 to 2 times faster than pipelines using other blockers, without sacrificing F1 score.
+Blockers are often evaluated using relatively small datasets.
+This might lead to negative runtime effects resulting from large vocabulary sizes being overlooked.
+In order to measure runtimes in a more challenging setting, we introduce a new benchmark that requires large numbers of product offers from different websites to be blocked.
+The new benchmark features a maximal Cartesian product of 200 billion pairs.
+On the largest dataset of this benchmark, pipelines utilizing SC-Block and the best-performing matcher execute 4 times faster than pipelines utilizing other blockers and the same matcher, reducing the runtime from 30 hours to 8 hours.
+This runtime reduction clearly compensates for the training time of SC-Block, which in this case is 5 minutes.